ecsx-framework/ECSx/guides/Installation.md

 end
 ```

-## Summary

 You should now have everything you need to start building!
-If you're already familiar with the Entity-Component-System pattern, jump right in to the [tutorial project](tutorial.md) - otherwise, start with our guide on [ECS design](ecs_design.md).